-- A Site reconnaissance including a slope inspection and subsurface investigation was completed by Wills on June 30, 2021.
+- A Site reconnaissance including a slope inspection and subsurface investigation was completed by Wills on June 30, 2021 and on June 6, 2022.
 Subsurface information was corroborated using borehole data collected by Wills on the Subject Property in May 2021 (under a separate assignment). - The Subject Slope is located on the south-east side of the Subject Property, is approximately 30 to 34 m in height, and maintains slope gradients that generally range from 3H:1V to 4H:1V or shallower.
-The Subject Slope is considered stable on the basis of the Technical Guideline. - Isolated areas on the Subject Slope maintain gradients that approach 2H:1V, however, these steeper sections are considered insignificant and are not expected to influence the overall slope stability. - The inferred subsurface profile on the Subject Slope includes a surficial layer of silty sand topsoil, underlain by silty sand, and a basal layer of silty sand till.
+The Subject Slope is considered stable on the basis of the Technical Guideline. - Isolated areas on the Subject Slope maintain gradients that approach 2H:1V, however, these steeper sections are considered insignificant and are not expected to influence the overall slope stability. - Owing to the gently southward dipping nature of the Subject Property topography, the top of slope/LTSTOS is observed to decrease in elevation from north to south, and transects multiple contour elevations ranging from approximately 226 to 219 masl. - The inferred subsurface profile on the Subject Slope includes a surficial layer of silty sand topsoil, underlain by silty sand, and a basal layer of silty sand till.
 Bedrock was not encountered in any of the borehole locations during the subsurface investigation. - Wills' expects that that overall stability of the Subject Slope will be governed by the compact to very dense glacial till material that is generally encountered below a depth of approximately 2.3 mbg. - The Subject Slope is well vegetated with mature trees and understory growth, and shows no visible signs of groundwater seepage, surface water scour/erosion, tension cracking or slumping. - The Indian River shoreline is in excess of 45 m away from the toe of slope.
-A toe erosion allowance was not applied to the slope stability setbacks. - In view of the stable slope gradients measured by Wills, the LTSTOS was determined to be the existing physical top of slope. - A 6 m erosion access allowance was applied beyond the LTSTOS, which aligns with the 6 m development setback limit provided in ORCA's Watershed Planning & Regulation Policy Manual (updated December 4, 2015) for subdivisions, condominiums, and consents in the vicinity of a confined/apparent valley system.
+A toe erosion allowance was not applied to the slope stability setbacks. - In view of the stable slope gradients measured by Wills, the LTSTOS was determined to be the existing physical top of slope. - A 6 m erosion access allowance was applied beyond the LTSTOS, which aligns with the 6 m development setback limit provided in ORCA's Watershed Planning & Regulation Policy Manual (updated December 4, 2015) for subdivisions, condominiums, and consents in the vicinity of a confined/apparent valley system. - The LTSTOS was observed to be generally perpendicular to the east and south Subject Property boundary, and the application of the 6 m erosion access allowance in these areas is not expected to interfere with any proposed development.